mhausenblas/ref.otel.help/how-to/logs-collection/README.md

 Now that you're familiar with The Telemetry and its good practices, you could extend Yoda's code to do the following:

-1. Add tracing: try to emit spans where it makes sense.
-1. Add more context: try to use OTel resource attributes and the semantic conventions to make the context of the execution more explicit.
+1. Add more context.
+For example, try to use OTel resource attributes and the semantic conventions to make the context of the execution more explicit.
+1. Enrich the logs in the OTel collector or filter certain severity levels, using processors such as the transform or attributes processors.
+1. Add tracing support by emitting spans, where it makes sense.
 1. Add an o11y backend such as OpenSearch (along with [Data Prepper][dataprepper]) to the setup, allowing to ingest spans and logs in OTLP format.
 1. Once you have traces and logs ingested in a backend, try to correlate these two telemetry signal types in the backend along with a frontend such as Grafana.
 1. Use auto-instrumentation to further enrich telemetry.

 The community is currently working on the [Events API Interface][otel-logs-spec]